silvest/HEPfit/Doxygen/MainPage.md

-SusyFit - a fitting tool for the Standard %Model and beyond
+SusyFit - a fitting tool for the Standard Model and beyond
 ===========================================================

 SusyFit is a flexible tool which, given the Standard %Model or any extension,